Edit

 Create an evaluation with built-in evaluation metrics

 An evaluation run allows you to generate metric outputs for each data row in your test dataset.
-You can choose one or more evaluation metrics to assess the output from different aspects.
-You can create an evaluation run from the evaluation or model catalog pages in Azure AI Foundry portal.
-Then an evaluation creation wizard appears to guide you through the process of setting up an evaluation run.
+You can select one or more evaluation metrics to assess the output from different aspects.
+You can create an evaluation run from the evaluation or model catalog pages in the Azure AI Foundry portal.
+An evaluation creation wizard appears and shows you how to set up an evaluation run.

 From the evaluate page

-From the collapsible left menu, select Evaluation > + Create a new evaluation.
+From the collapsible left menu, select Evaluation > Create a new evaluation.

 Screenshot of the button to create a new evaluation.